What are blood clots?

-Doctors use the blanket term venous thromboembolism to refer to blood clots that form in deep veins (deep vein thrombosis) – often in the leg or arm – and for blood clots that dislodge and travel to arteries elsewhere in the body – often the lungs (pulmonary embolism)2.
+Doctors use the blanket term venous thromboembolism (shortened to VTE) to refer to blood clots that form in deep veins (deep vein thrombosis) – often in the leg – and for blood clots that dislodge and travel to blood vessels elsewhere in the body – such as the lungs (pulmonary embolism)2.

 If a blood clot blocks an artery it can prevent blood reaching important organs.
 In worst case scenarios this can result in long term, irreversible damage, or death.